From Dance Floors to Airport Terminals: Designing for people to feel inspired

 - 4 min read

-Over the years—through immersive installations at FOG Fair, large-scale environments for Outside Lands and Coachella, nightlife spaces like The Great Northern and Monarch, private events with designers like Stanlee Gatti, and workplace and fabrication projects through One Hat One Hand, DEKA Fabrication, and LMNL Studio—I’ve learned one consistent truth:
+Over the years, through immersive installations at FOG Fair, large-scale environments for Outside Lands and Coachella, nightlife spaces like The Great Northern and Monarch, private events with designers like Stanlee Gatti, and workplace and fabrication projects through One Hat One Hand, DEKA Fabrication, and LMNL Studio, I’ve learned one consistent truth:

-When spaces lean too hard into their category, they become rigid.
-Predictable.
-Prescriptive.
-They optimize for efficiency, branding, or utility—but often forget how people actually want to feel when they’re inside them.
+When spaces lean too hard into their category, they become rigid. predictable. prescriptive.
+They optimize for efficiency, branding, or utility, but often forget how people actually want to feel when they’re inside them.

 We often talk about third spaces as neutral ground between home and work.
 But neutrality alone isn’t enough.
 What truly matters is inspiration.
-Not just a colorful, material-rich office or a cozy, functional home, but a stylistic narrative that takes people on a journey.
+Not just a colorful, material-rich office or a cozy, functional hotel, but a stylistic narrative that takes people on a journey.
 A space that gives permission to slow down, open up, and imagine something more.

 Airports as the Ultimate Third Space